Week-long Camp (ages 6-15)

 Our kitchen team, led by Food Service Director Javier Villanueva, works hard to make delicious kid-friendly meals each day.

 2021 Dining will look different due to COVID-19.
 We are planning for spaced out eating, enjoying more outdoor dining, and changes to meal service.
-More information will be available in Spring 2021.
+Click here to view our 2021 menu.

 We are able to accommodate different dietary needs, including peanut/tree nut allergies, gluten allergies, dairy intolerance, and vegetarian and vegan diets.
 While YMCA Camp Ernst staff works closely with families regarding excellent accommodation of food allergies, please note that ours is not a peanut-free or gluten facility and, thus, the possibility of exposure does still exist.